Cinta Fitri (web series): Casting

 Tissa Biani was roped in to play Fitri.
 Rizky Nazar to play the role of Farel.
 Omar Daniel was chosen to play Aldo.

 Promotion

 The first promo of this series was released on 15 September 2021.

-Sountrack
+Soundtrack

 Atas Nama Cinta by Rossa from Cinta Fitri was recreated for the series with the same title by Tissa Biani.

 Reception

 This series also successfully became a show that entered the ranks of "trending" in Malaysia and USA.